api3dao/old-api3-docs/docs/airnode/v0.11/grp-providers/guides/build-an-airnode/http-gateways.md

 }
 ```

-The response format is a simple JSON object with the following fields:
+The response format is a JSON object with the following fields:

 - `rawValue` - the API response
 - `values` - an array of values after they are